 The nomination package is to be comprised of the following items:

 - The dissertation

 - Up to five papers that are directly associated with the dissertation research.

 - A two-page CV; the CV can include papers other than those directly associated with the dissertation research.
 However, the list of publications must be divided into separate sub-sections; papers that are associated with the dissertation research; and others that are the result of other research the student conducted during their graduate studies (including collaborative efforts for example).

 - A link to a five minutes-long video created by the student, in which the thesis is summarized.
 The College committee should watch the presentations before the selection meeting.

 Selection and Announcement of Awards

 The winner will be chosen by a faculty committee appointed by the Dean annually for this purpose in consultation with the Associate Dean for Graduate Students and the Associate Dean for Research.
 Selection will be based on the originality and importance of the research, and the potential for the student to make a significant contribution to the discipline.
-The Award will be announced via College communications on or before University graduation ceremonies in December and May each year.
+The Award will be announced via College communications on or before University graduation ceremonies each year.